MikeNwin/code-to-cloud/doc/steps.md

 This guide is based on the [calculator app](https://github.com/actionsdemos/calculator) developed by by [@ethomson](https://github.com/ethomson)... :pray:

-The purpose of this guide is to serve as a simple step-by-step example of going from code on GitHub to an app on the Azure cloud.
+The purpose of this guide is to serve as a simple step-by-step example of going from code on GitHub to an app in the Azure cloud.

 This guide will introduce you to: